A Giant Has Fallen: Tributes Pour In For Tutu - UrduPoint

 - Bobi Wine - "A giant has fallen," wrote Uganda opposition leader Bobi Wine on Twitter.

 "We thank God for his life -- a purposeful life, truly lived in the service of humanity.
 May his soul rest in peace.
-Condolences to all people world-over who were touched by his life and ministry." - Nelson Mandela Foundation - The foundation said the loss of Tutu was "immeasurable".
+Condolences to all people world-over who were touched by his life and ministry." - UN Secretary General - United Nations chief Antonio Guterres called Tutu "a towering global figure for peace and an inspiration to generations across the world".

+"During the darkest days of apartheid, he was a shining beacon for social justice, freedom and non-violent resistance," Guterres said in a statement.

 "He was an extraordinary human being.
 A thinker.
 A leader.
 A shepherd."
 Tutu and Nelson Mandela first met in the 1950s but did not see each other again for decades, on the day Mandela was released from prison in 1990.
 Mandela stayed at Tutu's home that night.